vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entities-overview.md

 ![Example Defined Entity Interface, Type, and instances](../../images/rde_concepts.png)

 [RDE Behaviors](behaviors-general-concepts.md) are custom executable operations that can be performed on a Runtime Defined Entity.
-Behaviors can by defined by clients via several different mechanisms.
+Behaviors can be defined by clients via several different mechanisms.
 RDE Types can be configured to automatically execute specific Behaviors on certain events during the RDE lifecycle.

 RDE Types, their RDE instances, as well as RDE Interfaces are [versioned](rde-versions.md).
 They ensure that the schema of an RDE does not change once it is created.
 They also offer a path to transfer to other versions.

-### Strict Tenenancy
+### Strict Tenancy

 Runtime Defined Entities follow a strict tenancy model.